 The Writer of TheAlienPebble.com

-Technology, the Internet, automobiles, good design, the future, creativity, and fairness, fascinate me.
+I am fascinated by technology, the Internet, automobiles, good design, the future, creativity, and fairness.
 I am a fan of engineers and persons who make things, or make things better, the way adolescents love any pop star that TV or Simon Cowell tells them to love.
 In 2003 I received a Bachelor of Science in Computer Science, and a minor concentration in some area of business I’m unsure of to this day.
 I will graduate from law school in May 2013.
 Yes, it has been quite the 'schooling' hiatus.
 Read on at your own peril if the aforementioned is not enough information for you, about me, the writer.

 Later, one of those ill-fated paychecks would go to pay for XM Satellite Radio (XMSR) hardware, which I installed in my 1994 Honda Accord weeks before the service went live.
 That early XMSR antenna seemed as large as a ship sale, and friends who swore I had just been taken-for-a-ride teased me.
 Who in their right mind would pay for radio?